Scrabble letter distributions: Na'vi

 This set accommodates both Forest and Reef Na'vi (which is the only dialect which uses the 12 and 20 point tiles), and the point values are actually shown in octal instead of decimal.
 The • is only used between N and G to indicate it is not a digraph.
-Note that J, Q, and C (which is a rare alternative spelling of the digraph TS) have no tiles because these letters are not used in Na'vi.
+Note that C, J, and Q have no tiles because these letters are not used in Na'vi (except the rare use of C as an alternative spelling of the digraph TS).
 Note that X is only used in the KX, PX, and TX digraphs.
 You cannot spell digraphs with two tiles.
 This set was created by LearnNa'vi.org.